 Egypt was conquered a number of times – by Alexander the Great, the Greeks, Romans, Arabs, and more.
 Did these invasions have any major effects on their genetics?

-Argument for White Civilisation
+An argument for White Civilisation

 As far back as the 19th century, the Americans and Europeans have the record for being the first to disagree with the ethnic background of the ancient Egyptians in their works.
-A classic example of such can be seen in an October 1833 article published in The New-England Magazine, where the writers opposed a claim celebrating Herodotus as the benchmark for their being Negroes.
+A classic example of such can be seen in an October 1833 article published in The New England Magazine, where the writers opposed a claim celebrating Herodotus as the benchmark for their being Negroes.

 They noted that: “It may be observed that the complexion of the men is invariably red, that of the women yellow; but neither of them can be said to have anything in their physiognomy at all resembling the Negro countenance.”

 The UNESCO, in 1974, organised a symposium in Cairo on the “Peopling of Ancient Egypt and the Deciphering of the Meroitic Script.”
 The black theory was faced with “profound” dissent by scholars.
-In a like manner, none of the attendees lent their voice supporting an earlier hypothesis that Egyptians were “white with a dark or even black, pigmentation.”
+In a like manner, none of the attendees lent their voices supporting an earlier hypothesis that Egyptians were “white with a dark or even black, pigmentation.”

 The conclusion drawn by most participants at the UNESCO conference of 1974 was that the people of ancient Egypt were indigenous to the Nile Valley, and comprised of people from north and south of the Sahara who were distinguished by their colour.